Every family deserves a chance to stay at one of these bucket list Caribbean resorts

 Lap Pool at Lighthouse Pointe at Grand Lucayan Resort (Photo: Lighthouse Pointe)

-The infinity pool is a highlight for parents at the Grand Lucayan Resort in the Bahamas (Photo: Lighthouse Pointe)
+The infinity pool is a highlight for parents at the Grand Lucayan Resort in The Bahamas (Photo: Lighthouse Pointe)

 5. Turtle Beach by Elegant Hotels